Listed Building Consent

 The Laws Around Listed Buildings

 Listed buildings are subject to special controls.
-If you carry out unauthorised works on a listed property without obtaining listed buildings consent you could receive a fine of up to £20,000 or even spend time in prison.
-However, not all works require listed buildings consent.
+If you carry out unauthorised works on a listed property without obtaining listed building consent you could receive a fine of up to £20,000 or even spend time in prison.
+However, not all works require consent.

-If you are changing the character of the building, demolishing some or all of it, adding an extension or making a large alteration you will need listed buildings consent.
+If you are changing the character of the building, demolishing some or all of it, adding an extension or making a large alteration you will need listed building consent.

 Making changes to a listed building and claiming you did not know the property was listed is not a defence under the law.

 An example of a listed building in England.
 Not all listed buildings are fancy Tudor homes or stone gatehouses.
-Photo © Roger Jones (cc-by-sa/2.0)
+Photo © Tim Heaton (cc-by-sa/2.0)

 Unauthorised Works On A Listed Building